jlaude/gcp-cicd-demo/README.md

 ### Directory contents

-- `skaffold.yaml` - A schema file that defines skaffold configurations ([skaffold.yaml reference](https://skaffold.dev/docs/references/yaml/))
+- `skaffold.yaml` - A schema file that defines skaffold configurations to build container image, render manifests, and deploy to staging and production profiles.
+This file is the main config used by Cloud Deploy.
+Leverages Cloud Build private pool for Render and Deploy operations. ([skaffold.yaml reference](https://skaffold.dev/docs/references/yaml/))
+- `deploy-target-staging.yaml` - staging GKE cluster target definition file used by Cloud Deploy.
+- `deploy-target-prod.yaml` - prod GKE cluster target definition file used by Cloud Deploy.
+- `delivery-pipeline.yaml` - Cloud Deploy pipeline definition file.
+Defines which Skaffold profiles are used to deploy to which Cloud Deploy Target and in which sequenial order should targets be deployed to.
+- `cloudbuild.yaml` - Cloud Build Configuration file which defines execution steps for building OCI image for Hello World application using Skaffold and creating Cloud Deploy Release using the build artifacts rendered from build (manifest.yaml containing image reference in Artifact Registry).

 ---